-Served it with my own (slightly overcooked) custom "blend" of mixed veggies: edamame soy beans, baby carrots and few green beans left from last week's trip to the farmer's market (all rescued from the depths of the fridge).
+Served it tonight with my own (slightly overcooked) custom "blend" of mixed veggies: edamame soy beans, baby carrots and few green beans left from last week's grocery trip (all rescued from the depths of the fridge).

 Insanely quick, and easy, and quite yummy.

 - 2 - 3 cups mushrooms, sliced or cut into large chunks

 - (optional: 1 cup "beef-strip" type vegetarian product of your choice - not necessary though, as the mushrooms add plenty of "meaty-ness")

 - 1/2 small onion